-The annual meeting (the "Annual Meeting") of shareholders of Owl Rock Capital Corporation, which is sometimes referred to in this proxy statement as "we", "us", "our", or the "Company," will be held on June 8, 2020 at the principal offices of the Company, 399 Park Avenue, 38th Floor, New York, New York, 10022 at 8:30 a.m.
+The annual meeting (the "Annual Meeting") of shareholders of Owl Rock Capital Corporation, which is sometimes referred to in this proxy statement as "we", "us", "our", or the "Company," will be held on August 26, 2021 at 9:00 a.m.
 Eastern Time.
+The Annual Meeting will be a completely virtual meeting, which will be conducted via live webcast.
+You will be able to attend the Annual Meeting online and submit your questions during the meeting by visiting www.virtualshareholdermeeting.com/ORCC2021.